jonhoo/wewerewondering/README.md

-_The `/api` endpoints._ The behavior for the `/api` URLs is defined for the path `/api/*`, is configured to allow all HTTP methods but only HTTPS only, and also uses the `SecurityHeaderPolicy` response header policy.
+_The `/api` endpoints._ The behavior for the `/api` URLs is defined for the path `/api/*`, is configured to allow all HTTP methods but only HTTPS, and also uses the `SecurityHeaderPolicy` response header policy.
 For caching, I created my own policy that is basically `CachingOptimized` but has a default TTL of 1s, because if I fail to set a cache header I'd rather things mostly keep working rather than